-A range of external and internal frameworks helps shape the Aims and Intended Learning Outcomes of the programme.
-The curriculum of the programme follows the content set out by the QAA Subject Benchmark Statement Psychology 2019 and the BPS Accreditation through partnership handbook: Guidance for undergraduate and conversion psychology programmes.
-This means that the programme has a syllabus covering the core areas specified within the BPS Accreditation through partnership handbook (i.e. biological psychology, cognitive psychology, developmental psychology, individual differences, social psychology, conceptual and historical issues, and research methods).
-This is introductory at Level 4, providing an overview, with mandatory modules on these topics repeated at Level 5 so that students learning, knowledge and skills can show progression; and, at Level 6 a range of optional more advanced modules in these core and more specialist applied topic areas in Psychology are available to enable continued student progression.
+A range of external and internal frameworks helps shape the aims and intended learning outcomes of the programme.
+The curriculum of the programme follows the content set out by the QAA Subject Benchmark Statement Psychology 2016 and the BPS Accreditation through partnership handbook: Guidance for undergraduate and conversion psychology programmes.
+This means that the programme has a syllabus covering the core areas specified within the BPS Accreditation through partnership handbook (i.e. biological psychology, cognitive psychology, developmental psychology, individual differences, social psychology, conceptual, historical, and political issues, and research methods).
+This is introductory at Level 4, providing an overview, with mandatory modules on these topics repeated at Level 5 so that students' learning, knowledge and skills can show progression; and, at Level 6 a range of optional more advanced modules in these core and more specialist applied topic areas in Psychology are available to enable continued student progression.